LaurenceLungo/WhatchaSay/README.md

 ## Approach
 The program is optimized for chinese dialogs.\
 <br>
-It first uses a Chinese corpus to split the continuous sentence into a list of vocabularies and converts simplified Chinese characters (if any) to traditional characters.\
+It first uses a Chinese corpus to split the continuous sentence into a list of vocabularies and converts simplified Chinese characters (if any) to traditional characters.
+Single-character vocabularies are discarded as they are not intent-deterministic.\
 <br>
-It then vectorizes the sentence and generates features from it.\
+It then **vectorizes** the sentence and generates features from it.\
 <br>
-Then, the features are fed to a K-Means clustering model.
-The number of cluster k is auto-determined by the silhouette curve.\
+Then, the features are fed to a **K-Means** clustering model.
+The number of cluster k is auto-determined by the **silhouette method**.\
 <br>
 Finally when a test phrase is given, the program predicts the cluster it belongs to and return all members in the same cluster.